Skip to main content

 Denosumab

 How it works: A fully human monoclonal antibody that binds RANKL and prevents osteoclast formation, function, and survival.
-Produces bone density gains comparable to or exceeding bisphosphonates and reduces fracture risk at spine and hip.
+Produces bone density gains comparable to or exceeding bisphosphonates.

 Raloxifene

 How it works: Mimics oestrogen’s protective effects on bone in post-menopausal women, inhibiting bone resorption without stimulating breast or uterine tissue.
-Reduces vertebral fracture risk by approximately 30–50% in post-menopausal women with osteoporosis.
+Reduces vertebral fracture risk by approximately 30–50%.

 Administration: Oral tablet, once daily.